scripting/fargoPublisher/worknotes.md

+### 1/28/14 by DW

+Got boston.scripting.com:5337 up, running the latest publisher.js.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hooked it up to Fargo -- it works.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Got redirects to work, with a module on Buffalo server.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because Boston is running on port 5337 and not 80, I had to have this running in Frontier for now.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Going to let this config settle in for a bit, and get everyone ready for a public beta of Fargo2.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nodejitsu didn't work out for deploying fargoPublisher.
+I wrote it up on the Fargo2 list.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now we don't really have a cloning strategy for poets to run the server.

 ### 1/27/14 by DW

 Spent the day getting node.js set up on a Linux instance on Amazon.
 Lots of learning.
 Many thanks for Dan MacTough for guiding me through it! :-)